hb9kns/webforms/README.md

 (in general since Jan.1st 1970 UTC) in minutes; this can be used for logbook applications to calculate time differences.

+In addition, `now=` fields may also be of the form `now,1,2,3=` where `1,2,3` set additional options with "delta times", i.e the current time plus 1, 2 or 3 minutes, e.g `now,30,60=end` defines a selection field with additional options "current time plus 30 min" and "current time plus 60 min".

 Page entries with leading `-` normally are not displayed when the page is rendered, but they can be "un-hidden," and also be edited.